Image Plus is open once again and the health and safety of our patients and staff remain our top priority.

-We will continue to provide patient care to healthy patients and are taking directions from the Public Health Agency of Canada and the World Health Organization, Shared Health Manitoba.
-We will continue to closely monitor the ongoing COVID-19 situation.
+As of May 4, 2020, we will provide patient care to healthy patients and are taking directions from the Public Health Agency of Canada and the World Health Organization, Shared Health Manitoba.

-- Are experiencing any kind of symptoms, associated with the cold and/or flu, fever, chills, upper respiratory infection, runny nose, sore throat, headache or weakness, COVID-19 shares symptoms that are commonly associated with influenza (flu) and other viruses.
+- Do not come to the clinic if you are experiencing any kind of symptoms associated with the cold and/or flu such as fever, chills, upper respiratory infection, runny nose, sore throat, headache or weakness, as COVID-19 shares symptoms that are commonly associated with influenza (flu) and other viruses.

 If you have any questions or concerns, please contact the Image Plus Team.